kingchou007/dex_control/README.md

 Reset script: `python scripts/reset_robot.py`

+## Limitation
+We currently only support joint and Cartesian position control.
+Because we use the [Python interface](https://github.com/TimSchneider42/franky), the control rate is usually below 100 Hz.
+I am now working on a new version that moves all computation to the C++ side with more robust communication, while Python only provides the API layer (a lite-[Polymetis](https://github.com/facebookresearch/polymetis) style design).
+This new version will also support [hybrid force control](https://github.com/yifan-hou/force_control).

 ## Acknowledgments
 This project uses the official [libfranka](https://github.com/frankarobotics/libfranka) library from Franka Robotics, with [franky](https://github.com/TimSchneider42/franky) as the Python interface.
 It also builds on data frameworks such as [droid](https://github.com/droid-dataset/droid) and [eva](https://github.com/willjhliang/eva) from Upen, along with other internal and open-source libraries for perception, planning, and teleoperation.